Rents for budget apartments and villas are on the rise in Abu Dhabi but good deals are still available, depending on where you look.

 Khalifa City A

-Khalifa City A, located on the main motorway to Dubai, is the most popular and cheapest area to rent in Abu Dhabi, as per the report.
-The area has developed into a sprawling residential hub, dotted with schools and nurseries.
+Khalifa City A, located on the main motorway to Dubai, is the most popular and cheapest area to rent in Abu Dhabi, according to the report.
+The area has developed into a sprawling residential area, dotted with schools and nurseries.

-The going rate for two bedrooms in the area is Dh60,000 for the third quarter of 2022 — a decrease of 2.36 per cent from the last quarter.
+The going rate for two bedrooms in the area is Dh61,000.

-The price for one-bedroom units in Khalifa City A also fell by 0.90 per cent to Dh41,000 while rents for studios remained unchanged at Dh28,000.
+The price for one-bedroom units in Khalifa City A is Dh42,000 while rents for studios tend to cost Dh28,000.